-Batfish are a genus of saltwater fish, scientifically known as Platax.
+Pinnatus Batfish is a genus of saltwater fish, scientifically known as Platax.

 They belong to the Ephippidae family and there are five recognized species of Batfish.